theodo/code-splitting-dojo/README.md

 ## Let's split

-First, let's read the [standard](https://m33.gitbook.io/standards/technical-gesture/performance/how-to-build-a-performant-javascript-application/how-to-split-your-code-with-webpack)

-Are you done?
-Great!
+If you want more information about code splitting, you can read the [documentation](https://webpack.js.org/guides/code-splitting/).

 Let's begin by splitting our code by route.
 In your App.js, import Suspense and lazy, and import your routes component dynamically: